samali0996/perserve-message-ordering/README.md

 ## Software Architecture
 ### Overall system
 ![overall_design](/overall_design.png)
 1. Clients connect to Kafka instance, publish requests in topic.
-A hash_id is generated to ensure conistent partition destination is for the same message id.
+A hash_id is generated to ensure same message ids will have a conistent partition id as its destination.
 2. Subscriber assigned to the partition will read in requets sequentiallty
 3. Can handle multiple consumers (<= number of partitions available) that will run concurrently
-4. On successful processing of request (updating db), consumer can update kafka record and move onto the next request in the queue
+4. On successful processing of request (updating db), consumer can update kafka record and move onto the next request in the partition queue

 ## Subsystem designs
 ### Event stream (Kafka)
 ![kafka_design](/kafka-design.png)
 - kafka can have 1 or more partitions on the `upsert` topic
 - This will allow us to run our system concurrently with multiple consumers while still enforcing message order
-- `upsert` topic can have 1 to many publishers, but number of consumers are enforced to at most the number of partitions available (because two consumers cannot work on the same partition and enforce order.
+- `upsert` topic can have many publishers, but number of consumers are enforced to at most the number of partitions available (because two consumers cannot work on the same partition and enforce order.
 This limitation ensurs message order consitency)
 ### Publisher (Client subsystem)
 - Will publish client requests (such as `upsert`) to the kafka topic
-- Will perform hashing function to group ids so that it can publish topic to consistent partitions
+- Will perform hashing function on message ids so that it can publish message to consistent partitions
-- To know which partition the message should be created to, perform some form of hashing function on the id.
+- To know which partition the message should be published to, perform some form of hashing function on the id.

- `id % number_of_active_partitions = partition_number`
+ `id % number_of_partitions = partition_id`

 This will identify to the client which partition in the topic it should publish the record to.

 Example

-A request is made by the client
+A request is made by the client.
+The client will run this method to determine which partition in the kafka topic to publush the message to:
 ```
 function identifyPartitionID(message, number_of_partitions){
     return message.id % number_of_partitions